AlanDelip/SpringBoot-Template/README.md

 - \* if you're using IDE like Eclipse and IntelliJ, lombok plugin is needed for *@Data* and related annotations

 - download Sonar local server.
-Please configure maven setting in *./m2/settings.xml* for Sonar because it's based on it.
-Also, there's a shell script helping run sonar operations in *tool* directory.
+There's a shell script helping run sonar operations in *tool/sonar.sh*.
 For more info, please visit [Sonar Website](https://www.sonarqube.org/)

 - HTTP API management website will be automatically generated with Swagger annotation.